Family rituals: what are they?

 These ideas can help you create fun rituals for your family:

 - Make regular meaningful time together as a family, when you can enjoy each other’s company.
-For example, you might make time every weekend to do the quiz from the Saturday newspaper together.
+For example, you might make time each week to talk about upcoming football games.

 - Think about your daily routines, and whether there’s a way to make them more fun or special.
-It could be as simple as saying something affectionate (‘I love you’) or silly (‘Watch out for crocodiles’) to your child as he rides off to school each morning.
+It could be as simple as saying something affectionate (‘I love you’) or silly (‘Watch out for crocodiles’) before your child leaves for school each morning.